Skip to content

 5. Pack Smart (Not Everything!)

-• Carry important documents in cabin luggage
+• Carry important documents in your cabin luggage

 • Bring essential adapters and chargers

-• Avoid packing bulky household items
+• Leave bulky household items behind

 6. Health Check & Vaccinations